 what is a session like?

-The receiver lies on a massage table or on a mat on the floor fully clothed while the giver touches points on the pathways of energy and other important locations and gently moves the limbs and other parts of the receiver’s body.
-Shiatsu may be combined with other body-oriented techniques, depending upon the needs of the receiver.
-Receivers have commented that my touch is intuitive, sensitive, and communicates a sense of safety.
-At the same time, I also think strategically and analytically about how best to work.
+During my hands-on shiatsu work, you lie on a massage table fully clothed.
+I touch points on the pathways of energy and other important locations and gently move your limbs and other parts of your body.
+I also use other body-oriented techniques, depending upon your needs and goals.
+Receivers have commented that my touch is intuitive, sensitive, and communicates a sense of safety and of being "seen."

 Shiatsu is a practice that is gentle yet deep.
 Everyone has a different experience, and every session can be different.
 The most common experience is feeling relaxed and centered.
 Physically, you might feel less pain or muscle tension.
 Feeling energized, more like yourself, more aware of mind/body/spirit integration, solid, clear, groggy, in a twilight/altered state, or tired are also common.
 Some people have images, memories, emotions, or thoughts.
 Shiatsu as I practice it emphasizes that healing touch is a communication between giver and receiver: the sessions cultivate a shared attitude of attentiveness, even of meditation, and heightened awareness of experience.
 The sessions should not be painful; however, there can be discomfort or sensitivity from sore muscles, a sensitive energy pathway, or increased awareness.
 The bodywork may be combined with conversation to clarify concerns, engage in problem-solving, or facilitate planning, usually after the hands-on work.